-This Finance Professional Moved to Canada, Found a Job, Purchased a House and Passed Her CPA, All in a Year
+This Indian CA immigrated to Canada with her family and found a Job, purchased a House and passed Her CPA, All in a Year

 - Hi!
 I am Kienzle Mody, born and raised in Mumbai (India), a Chartered Accountant from India and a CPA from Canada.

 - We immigrated to Canada in Jan 2017 and my journey so far in Canada can be best described by Carol Dweck’s quote - “Love Challenges, Be intrigued by mistakes, enjoy the pain and effort and Keep on learning!”

 - Presently, I live in Mississauga, Ontario with my husband and our twin boys.
 I work as a Finance Manager at Eaton Electrical Canada Company.

 My life in Bangalore was great with an excellent job at Schneider Electric, India.

 My husband, Bhavik’s career (he is a Ph.D. in Aerospace) was also going on well but we felt there would be more scope in this field outside of India.
 So, I convinced my husband to explore opportunities outside of India where Aerospace had a larger scope and presence.